Home

 Camille Catlett (Frank Porter Graham Child Development Institute) describes the poems:

-The first poem, “Advice to Professionals Who Must Conference Cases,” delivers powerful statements on the importance of compassion in sharing news to families.
+The first poem, ?Advice to Professionals Who Must Conference Cases,? delivers powerful statements on the importance of compassion in sharing news to families.
 It is a beautiful, moving plea to professionals to be compassionate with parents who come to tortuous meetings to hear updates about their children.

-The second poem, “On Having to Give Bad News: A Tribute to Professionals,” honors the caring individuals who work with children with special needs and who have the capacity to pull parents from the blazing heat that threatens to melt their hopes and dreams.
-The third poem, “From puddles to PRIDE,” is a proclamation, shouted out on the streets of Chicago, at the first every Disability Pride Parade on July 18, 2004.
-On that street, the author says, “there are no puddles of shame—only sunshine—and pride!”
+The second poem, ?On Having to Give Bad News: A Tribute to Professionals,? honors the caring individuals who work with children with special needs and who have the capacity to pull parents from the blazing heat that threatens to melt their hopes and dreams.
+The third poem, ?From puddles to PRIDE,? is a proclamation, shouted out on the streets of Chicago, at the first ever Disability Pride Parade on July 18, 2004.
+On that street, the author says, ?there are no puddles of shame?only sunshine?and pride!?
 Experience this joyful event that will change the perspectives of those who participate and those who watch from the sidelines.

 "This amazing CD features children and adults of all ages, abilities, and cultural backgrounds.
 The stories of these spirited individuals will invite professionals to see and support children and families in new ways.
 As you watch/listen to these three poems, prepare to have your heart and mind opened to tender, passionate, and wise messages from the soul of a parent.